ethereum/execution-apis/src/engine/cancun.md

 This method follows the same specification as [`engine_newPayloadV2`](./shanghai.md#engine_newpayloadv2) with the addition of the following:

-1. Client software **MUST** return `-32602: Invalid params` error unless all parameters and their fields are provided with non-`null` values.
+1. Client software **MUST** return `-38005: Unsupported fork` error if the `timestamp` of the payload is less than the Cancun activation timestamp.

-2. Client software **MUST** return `-38005: Unsupported fork` error if the `timestamp` of the payload is less than the Cancun activation timestamp.
-This rule replaces similar one defined for `engine_newPayloadV1`.
+2. Client software **MUST** return `-32602: Invalid params` error unless all parameters and their fields are provided with non-`null` values.

 3. Given the expected array of blob versioned hashes client software **MUST** run its validation by taking the following steps:
     1. Obtain the actual array by concatenating blob versioned hashes lists (`tx.blob_versioned_hashes`) of each [blob transaction](https://eips.ethereum.org/EIPS/eip-4844#new-transaction-type) included in the payload, respecting the order of inclusion.
 If the payload has no blob transactions the expected array **MUST** be `[]`.